charlesfueston/gcdproject/README.md

       Names1 <- mutate(MeanStd, Y1 = factor(Y1, labels = activity_labels$V2))

       Names2 <- c("Subject", "Activity", fIndex2$V2)

+      Names3 <- make.names(Names2)

-      colnames(Names1) <- Names2
+      colnames(Names1) <- Names3

       DataSet1 <- arrange(Names1, Activity, Subject)

 Using the mutate() function, column Y1 in "MeanStd"  was change into factor labels and "Names1" was created.
-Then the column names were stored in an vector called "Names2", and using the colnames() function "Names2" provided the column names for "Names1".
+Then the column names were stored in an vector called "Names2".
+The make.names() function was used to make them syntactically valid variable names and using the colnames() function "Names3" provided the column names for "Names1".
 The arrange() function was then used to create a new data.frame called "DataSet1" with the data from "Names1" arranged by "Activity", and "Subject".

 ## Step 5